kasimte/kasimte.github.io/_posts/2019-12-09-book-review-so-good-they-cant-ignore-you.md

 Some are convinced that if they only had the courage to pursue their passion, all would be well.
 Let’s call this *courage culture*.
-This is folly because it it’s not just courage that is required, but also career capital.
+This is folly because it’s not just courage that is required, but also *career capital*.

 People who love their jobs have *control*.
 They choose when and how they do their work.
 Do not make a bid for more control without the